-The camera fireball2 (now retired) used the Sandia sentinel software written by Joe Chavez with a sentinel box.
-Martin Beech's camera, fireball5, is off-network but still records to VCR tape.
-Cameras fireball1, 3, 6 and 7 (when it was online) use Rob Weryk's Asgard software with a video capture card.
-All (except fireball5) record only when a bright transient event triggers them at night.
+Past driving software: The camera fireball2 (originally on the roof of the U of S Physics Building) used the Sandia sentinel software written by Joe Chavez with a sentinel box.
+Martin Beech's camera, fireball5, is off-network and records to VCR tape.
+Cameras fireball1, 3, 6 and 7 originally used Rob Weryk's Asgard software with a video capture card.
+All (except fireball5) recorded only when a bright transient event triggers them at night.

 |fireball5||Regina, Saskatchewan - VCR camera||104.417 W||50.417 N||575 m||Martin Beech|